-- Disconnect all electrical power from the panel before making the cutout. - Make sure the area around the panel cutout is clear. - Do not allow metal cuttings to enter any components that may already be installed in the panel. - Failure to follow this warning may result in personal injury or damage to the panel components.
+ATTENTION Disconnect all electrical power from the panel before making the cutout.
+Make sure the area around the panel cutout is clear.
+Do not allow metal cuttings to enter any components that may already be installed in the panel.
+Failure to follow this warning may result in personal injury or damage to the panel components.

-To install the PV1400 terminal in a panel using clips:
+Follow these steps to install the PV1400 terminal in a panel using clips.

-- 1. Cut an opening in the panel using the panel cutout provided with the terminal.
-Remove any sharp edges or burrs.
-Do not drill the mounting stud holes if you are using clips. - 2.
-Make sure the sealing gasket is properly positioned on the terminal as shown below.
+1. Cut an opening in the panel by using the panel cutout template provided with the terminal and remove any sharp edges or burrs.

+Do not drill the mounting stud holes if you are using clips.

+2. Make sure the sealing gasket is properly positioned on the terminal as shown below.

 This gasket forms a compression type seal.
 Do not use sealing compounds.

-- 3. Although the keypad legend strip can be installed any time, we recommend that you install them after the terminal is installed. - 4.
-Place the PV1400 in the panel cutout.
+Although the keypad legend strip can be installed any time, we recommend that you install them after the terminal is installed.

+3. Place the PV1400 terminal in the panel cutout.

 The terminal will snap into the panel as the temporary retaining tabs lock against the panel.

-The PV1400 has 2 metal tabs (on bottom edge) that temporarily lock the terminal against the panel.
+The PV1400 terminal has two metal tabs (on bottom edge) that temporarily lock the terminal against the panel.
 These tabs only facilitate installation of the mounting hardware.
 The tabs are not designed to provide permanent mounting.

-5. Install the 10 mounting clips (3 on top, 3 on bottom, 2 on each side).
+4. Install the 10 mounting clips (three on top, three on bottom, two on each side).

 The ends of the clips slide into slots on the terminal.

-Tighten the clip mounting screws hand tight.
+5. Tighten the clip mounting screws hand tight.